MEF Summer Program in Full Swing

 For the past fifty-four years, MEF has helped more than 23,000 kids like Montserrat who are living in under served communities in Chicago.
 This has been possible only with the generous support of people like you.
 MEF receives virtually zero funding from government sources and relies on the greater Chicago community to continue to fulfill its mission.
 And the results speak for themselves: Ninety-four percent of 2019 Midtown and Metro eighth-grade students have been accepted to college preparatory high schools and 100% of 2019 seniors have graduated from high school and enrolled into college—the 20th consecutive class to achieve this feat!

 Monteserrat’s success story is one of many at Midtown and Metro, year after year.
-Please help us continue this work through Summer Works.
+Please help us continue this work through this Summer Works Appeal.
 If you are interested in touring the Midtown Center for boys or Metro Achievement Center for girls, please contact Louis Artiaga, Director of Advancement, at 312-738-8300 ext.
-27 or email@example.com.
+27 or firstname.lastname@example.org.
 Also, plan to join us for an Open House at Midtown (1819 N. Wood St.) on July 12th from 11am to 2pm, as well as Metro (310 S. Peoria St.) on July 26th from 11am to 2pm.

 If you are interested in learning more or signing up for a program, please click here.